Update, September 2021: We have been published!

 Our approach minimizes the process changes that are required for total global decarbonization, and solves the biggest problems facing intermittent renewable energy.
 Ammonia will finally enable a clean and sustainable Hydrogen-based economy worldwide.

 Ammonia is a stable vector for sustainable, carbon-free energy to power our society without lasting ecological damage.

 While Ammonia is already a heavily traded commodity, the Ammonia used today is produced by an expensive and energy intensive process – the Haber-Bosch Process – which consumes large amounts of fossil fuels, and accounts for up to 2 percent of the world’s current greenhouse gas emissions.
 Our novel electrocatalytic process will synthesize Ammonia from ambient air, water, and renewable electricity, and release exactly zero GHG emissions.
-It can also synthesize Ammonia from partially-treated waste water using only one of the two catalysts (the cathode, on the right-hand side of the reaction below).
-This will be a highly-efficient market entry point to initiate market adoption of Ammonia fuel by providing a reliable supply, and generate our initial revenue stream to support the organic scaling up of our commercial operations.
+It can also synthesize Ammonia from partially-treated waste water, which is a highly-efficient market entry point to initiate the adoption curve of Ammonia fuel by providing a reliable supply, and to generate an initial revenue stream to support the organic scaling up of our commercial operations.